 Vintage 2020 - Hot, Dry and a Shining Star

 Vineyard activities will continue into December with Caitlin busy rock picking and hilling the lower blocks, turning the soil under the L’Acadie and starting to prune.
-She will have bundles of fresh canes for wreath making supplies at our wineshop holiday events in December!
 You might have noticed us renewing our cover crop if you visited this year.
 Timothy was chosen for its shallow roots and compatibility, and we will continue planting it every other row in the spring.
 Organic principles are to avoid bare soil for extended periods and cover crops are significant.
-Vegan agriculture is a part of our certified organic ethos and excludes all commercial livestock, harming of animals and inputs of animal origin.
+Vegan agriculture is a part of our organic ethos and excludes all commercial livestock, harming of animals and inputs of animal origin.
 Stay tuned for more blogs about that!